stabilityprotocol/docs/docs/developers/tutorials/contract_deploy/deploy_contract_with_remix.md

 ## 2. Sign Up for an API Key

 Before starting, ensure you have an API key.
-Refer to the [getting started](../../getting_started.md)documentation to sign up for an API key and add the Global Trust Network (GTN) to MetaMask.
+Refer to the [getting started ](../../getting_started.md)documentation to sign up for an API key and add the Global Trust Network (GTN) to MetaMask.

 ## 3. Setting Up Remix